- Social Work

 The Concord University's Bachelor of Social Work program has been accredited by the Council on Social Work Education (CSWE) since 1974.
 The BSW program received Reaffirmation of Accreditation by the CSWE in February 2011.

-The Master of Social Work Program entered into Candidacy in June 2013 and anticipate full accreditation is expected Spring 2015.
+The Master of Social Work Program entered into Candidacy in June 2013.
+Initial Accreditation was granted June 2015.

 MSW Program Accreditation Status